Kubernetes

 To delete a ReplicaSet and its associated entirely, use this command:

-This removes the ReplicaSet and any Pods that were running as part of it.
-Thus, you'd want to use this command if your goal is to shut down the application entirely.
+This removes the ReplicaSet and handles deleting pods that were running as part of it.
+Thus, you’d want to use this command if your goal is to shut down the application entirely.

 Delete a ReplicaSet without removing Pods